 On November 16, 1957, 58-year-old Bernice Worden disappeared from her Plainfield hardware store under strikingly similar circumstances.
 There was blood on the floor, a thin trail of it leading out back, where the victim’s truck had last been seen.
 Worden’s son recalled that Gein had asked his mother for a date, and on the day before she disappeared, Ed mentioned that he needed anti-freeze.
 A sales receipt for anti-freeze was found inside the store, and deputies went looking for their suspect.
 What they found would haunt them all for the remainder of their lives.

 Inside a shed, behind Gein’s house, the headless body of Bernice Worden hung from the rafters, gutted like a deer, the genitals carved out along with sundry bits of viscera.
 A tour of the cluttered house left searchers stunned.
-Worden’s heart was found in a saucepan, on the stove, while her head had been turned into a macabre ornament, with twine attached to nails inserted in both ears.
+Worden’s heart was found in a saucepan, on the stove, while her head had been turned into a macabre ornament, with twine attached to nails inserted in both ears (by fisher).
 Her other organs occupied a box, shoved off to moulder in a corner.
 Deputies surveyed Gein’s decorations and his “costumes,” counting skins from ten skulls in one cardboard drum, taking hasty inventory of implements fashioned from human bones.

 In custody, Gein readily confessed the Hogan and Worden murders, along with a series of unreported grave robberies.
 Confirmation of the latter was obtained by opening three graves: in one, the corpse was mutilated as described by Gein; the second held no corpse at all; a casket in the third showed pry-marks, but the body was intact, as Gein remembered.